raygun101/MarkupKit/README.md

 * `LMTableView` and `LMTableViewCell` - `UITableView` and `UITableViewCell` subclasses, respectively, that facilitate the declaration of table view content
 * `LMCollectionViewCell` - `UICollectionViewCell` subclass that facilitates declaration of collection view content
 * `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
-* `LMScrollView` - `UIScrollView` subclass that automatically adapts to the size of its content
+* `LMScrollView` - subclass of `UIScrollView` that automatically adapts to the size of its content
-* `LMPageView` - `UIScrollView` subclass that facilitates the declaration of paged content
+* `LMPageView` - subclass of `UIScrollView` that facilitates the declaration of paged content
 * `LMRowView` and `LMColumnView` - layout views that arrange subviews in a horizontal or vertical line, respectively
 * `LMSpacer` - view that creates flexible space between other views
 * `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies